-Projects not subject to the RCSR include those which:
+Projects not subject to the RCSR, and therefore requiring an individual EA, include those which:

-- are not located in Environmental Setting Areas listed in Appendix A; - while located in Environmental Setting Areas listed in Appendix A, will be installed anytime from May 1st to August 31st and/or during the period of October 15th to November 15th; - are located on eelgrass beds; - are located on traditional fishing grounds; - are located within prohibited safety zones around municipal wastewater treatment plant outfalls, industrial effluent outfalls, or a municipal wastewater collection system overflows; - are located in a closed or prohibited zone as defined in the Canadian Shellfish Sanitation Program (CSSP) under a prohibition order as specified by the Management of Contaminated Fisheries Regulations (MCFR); - are located in a conditionally approved zone as defined in the CSSP under a prohibition order as specified by the MCFR if a license has not been (or will not be) issued in accordance with Section 3(2) of the MCFR; - include the culture of non-native oyster species; - require a referral to another federal department; - require an assessment under provincial EA legislation; - have been or will be subject to the "Water
+- are not located in Environmental Setting Areas listed in Appendix A; - while located in Environmental Setting Areas listed in Appendix A, will be installed anytime from May 1st to August 31st and/or during the month of October; - are located within 300 meters of a municipal wastewater treatment plant outfall, an industrial effluent outfall, or a municipal wastewater collection system overflow; - are located in a closed or prohibited zone as defined in the Canadian Shellfish Sanitation Program (CSSP) under a prohibition order as specified by the Management of Contaminated Fisheries Regulations (MCFR); - are located in a conditionally approved zone as defined in the CSSP under a prohibition order as specified by the MCFR if a license has not been (or will not be) issued in accordance with Section 3 (2) of the MCFR; - include the culture of non-native oyster species; - require a referral to another federal department;

-- Column Oyster Aquaculture in New Brunswick" RCSR - are located in National Wildlife Areas and Bird Migratory Sanctuaries as defined under federal legislation; - are located within the tidal bounds of Kouchibouguac National Park; - are likely to have an adverse effect on a species at risk, either directly or indirectly, such as by adversely affecting their habitat, and/or that would require a permit under the Species at Risk Act (SARA).
-For the purposes of this document, species at risk include: - species identified on the List of Wildlife Species at Risk set out in Schedule 1 of SARA, and the critical habitat or the residences of individuals of that species, as those terms are defined in subsection 2(1) of SARA. - species that have been recognized as "at risk" by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) or by provincial or territorial authorities.
+- require an assessment under provincial EA legislation; - are located in National Wildlife Areas and Bird Migratory Sanctuaries as defined under federal legislation; - are located within the tidal bounds of Kouchibouguac National Park; - are likely to affect a Species at Risk Act (SARA) listed wildlife, its residence, or its critical habitat.
+For the purposes of this document, species at risk include: - Listed Wildlife means species identified on the List of Wildlife Species at Risk set out in Schedule 1 of SARA, and including the critical habitat or the residences of individuals of that species, as those terms are defined in subsection 2(1) of SARA. - Species that have been recognized as "at risk" by the Committee on the Status of Endangered Wildlife in Canada or by provincial or territorial authorities.